KDE/documentation-docs-kdenlive-org/compositing/compositions.rst

 |transform-move-horizontal| :guilabel:`Show transitions only` shows the transitions only

 |favorite| :guilabel:`Show all favorite items` shows all compositions and transitions that were flagged as a favorite.
-This is the same list that appears when selecting :guilabel:`Insert an composition` from the right-click menu of a clip in the Timeline.
+This is the same list that appears when selecting :guilabel:`Insert a composition` from the right-click menu of a clip in the Timeline.

 |edit-download| :guilabel:`Download New Effects` opens a dialog window where compositions templates are listed from the KDE Store